DMontijo/proyecto_baja/README.md

 not to the project root.
 A better practice would be to configure a virtual host to point there.
 A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.

-**Please** read the user guide for a better explanation of how CI4 works!
+**Please** read the user guide for a better explanation of how CI4 works! -->

-## Repository Management

-We use GitHub issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

-This repository is a "distribution" one, built by our release preparation script.
-Problems with it can be raised on our forum, or as issues in the main repository.

-## Server Requirements
+## Sobre el repositorio

+Se esta usando un repositorio privado a nombre de Yo Contigo IT por lo tanto no es posible compartirlo sin autorización de Yo Contigo IT, de hacerlo se harán acreedores a las sanciones pertinentes.

+## Requerimientos del servidor

 PHP version 7.3 or higher is required, with the following extensions installed: